OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-056.md

 ## Psalm 56:2

-> My enemies have trampled upon me all day long,
+> My adversaries have pursued me throughout the day,
-> For they are many who fight proudly against me.
+> For numerous are those who contend against me with pride.

 ---

 ## Psalm 56:3

-> When I am afraid,
+> In times of fear,
-> I will put my trust in You.
+> I will place my trust in You.

 ## Psalm 56:4

 > In God, whose word I praise,
-> In God I have put my trust; I shall not be afraid.
+> In God I have placed my trust; I shall not be afraid.
-> What can mere mortals do to me?
+> What can mere humans do to me?

 ---

 ## Psalm 56:5

-> All day long they distort my words;
+> Throughout the day they twist my words;
-> All their thoughts are against me for evil.
+> All their schemes are against me for harm.

 ## Psalm 56:6